CorbanPendrak/cybersecurity-resources/Network/IMAP Protocol.md

 [[Network MOC]]
 - - -

 The Internet Message Access Protocol (IMAP) solves many of the problems of the [[POP3 Protocol]] by saving emails on server until deleted and tracking email state.
 This protocol is much easier for multiple devices and server-side searches.
+Unlike the [[SMTP Protocol]], IMAP retrieves emails.